AndreyTamplon/Parallel-Programming/pract2/README.md

-Same task as in pract1, except that it is necessary to use OpenMP here
+Same task as in pract1, except that OpenMP is used here